vtex/ux-writing/docs/principles/goals-principles.md

 We need to allign all our communication strategies, so our brand's voice is recognizable regardless of the medium our user is interacting with.
 Once a person becomes our client, and starts using our solutions, they should still recognize our voice.
 However, we understand that there's differences when writing a blog post, and writing an error message.
-We
+Keep in mind our Brand Principles,

 ## Brand Principles